phantomghost2023/phantomdb/docs/CORE_ARCHITECTURE.md

 - Dynamic selection based on operation type and SLA requirements
 - Context-aware switching between transaction models
 - Machine learning-based optimization of transaction model selection

+## Consensus Algorithm Approach

+Phantom-DB will implement Raft as its primary consensus algorithm:

+### Why Raft?
+- **Simplicity**: Easier to understand and implement than Paxos variants
+- **Clear Separation**: Well-defined responsibilities for leader election, log replication, and safety
+- **Wide Adoption**: Proven in production systems like etcd and Consul
+- **Developer Experience**: Aligns with our goal of providing an intuitive system

+### Raft Implementation Details
+- Leader-based consensus for simplified cluster management
+- Log replication to ensure consistency across nodes
+- Safety mechanisms to prevent split-brain scenarios
+- Efficient leader election protocols

+### Integration with Distributed Transactions
+- Raft will be used for coordinating cluster state and membership
+- Consensus on transaction logs for durability
+- Integration with both 2PC and Saga coordination mechanisms